 Some people say they drink alcohol to "drown their sorrows" after a bad breakup, job loss, or other major life stress.
 And yes, because alcohol makes you sleepy, a few beers or glasses of wine can seem to relax you and relieve anxiety.

 A drink once in a while when you’re stressed out or blue is one thing.
-But when you need that cocktail every time a problem crops up, it could be a sign of alcohol abuse.
+But when you need that cocktail every time a problem crops up, it could be a sign of alcohol use disorder.

 Does Depression Drive You to Drink?